code-not-found/code-not-found.github.io/_posts/jsf/2014-04-12-jsf-primefaces-hello-world-example.md

 * Jetty 9
 * Maven 3

 First let's look at the below Maven POM file which contains the needed dependencies for our project.
 At the bottom of the dependencies list we find the PrimeFaces library.
-As PrimeFaces is built on top of '<var>JavaServer Faces</var>' we also need to include the JSF dependencies.
-JSF is a component based Model–view–controller (MVC) framework which is built on top of the '<var>Servlet API</var>' so we also need to include the Servlet dependency.
+As PrimeFaces is built on top of [JavaServer Faces](http://www.oracle.com/technetwork/java/javaee/javaserverfaces-139869.html) we also need to include the JSF dependencies.
+JSF is a component based Model–view–controller (MVC) framework which is built on top of the [Servlet API](http://docs.oracle.com/javaee/6/tutorial/doc/bnafd.html) so we also need to include the Servlet dependency.

 In order to run our example we need a servlet container (the component of a web server that interacts with Java servlets).
 There are a number of servlet containers implementations available, in the below example we will use Jetty which is a non-commercial pure Java-based HTTP (Web) server and Java Servlet container from the Eclipse Foundation.
 There is a Jetty Maven plugin which allows launching a Jetty instance from command line using Maven which has been configured so that the HTTP listener port is set to "<kbd>9090</kbd>" and the context path is set to "<kbd>codenotfound</kbd>".